BastilleBSD/bastille/docs/chapters/template.rst

   ishmael ~ # bastille template azkaban sample/template --arg ARG=VALUE --arg ARG1=VALUE

 CMD           - run the specified command

 CONFIG        - set the specified property and value

 CP/OVERLAY    - copy specified files from template directory to specified path inside jail

 INCLUDE       - specify a template to include.
 Make sure the template is bootstrapped, or you are using the template url

 LIMITS        - set the specified resource value for the jail

-LIMITS      - add specified word to specified file if not present
+LINE_IN_FILE  - add specified word to specified file if not present

 MOUNT         - mount specified files/directories inside the jail

 PKG           - install specified packages inside jail

 RDR           - redirect specified ports to the jail

 RENDER        - replace ARG values inside specified files inside the jail.
 If a directory is specified, ARGS will be replaced in all files underneath

 RESTART       - restart the jail

 SERVICE       - run `service` command inside the jail with specified arguments

 SYSRC         - run `sysrc` inside the jail with specified arguments

 Special Hook Cases
 ------------------